Switching from One Health Plan to Another

 When you are changing jobs, losing your job, leaving a job for other adventures, or taking an early retirement, there are many questions you may have about how it will affect your health care coverage.
 Educating yourself on your rights and options will ensure you make the best decisions for your situation.

-If you are losing employer coverage, you will generally have two options:
+If you are losing employer coverage, you will generally have the following options:

 - Temporarily continue the same group plan under COBRA

-- Purchase individual coverage from a health carrier either through the Health Insurance Marketplace or directly from the carrier
+- Purchase individual coverage through the Health Insurance Marketplace or directly from the health carrier